The supply chain that decides before the crisis does.

 NCR resolution requires manual trace across supplier certificates, inspection records, and batch records in three separate systems.
 Average NCR resolution time: 23 days.
 MDR Article 87 vigilance reporting SLA: 72 hours.
 The gap between what the architecture delivers and what the regulator requires is not a process problem — it is a structural liability.

 CSRD Scope 3 reporting required from FY2025.
-Emissions data lives in supplier questionnaires, logistics invoices, and freight export reports across 34 countries.
+Emissions data lives in supplier questionnaires, logistics invoices, and freight export reports across 22 countries.
 Manual quarterly consolidation produces a CSRD report that is 90 days stale at the time of publication.
 The report describes where the supply chain was — not where it is.

 03Design Philosophy

-in a regulated context.
+Four principles.
+Non-negotiable in a regulated context.

 These are not best-practice guidelines.
 In the EU AI Act, MDR 2017/745, and ISO 13485 regulatory environment, they are architectural constraints.
 Every component of this system must satisfy all four simultaneously.

 XAI is not a dashboard added after the model ships.
 Every ML model in this system is designed with its explanation contract upfront — before a single line of training code is written.
 SHAP values are generated at inference time.
 Model Cards are versioned alongside models in the registry.
 Every ML decision produces a human-readable explanation before any write operation commits.
-When DemandIQ adjusts a replenishment order for surgical robotics components, the supply chain planner sees the top five demand signals that drove the adjustment, the confidence score, and a one-click override — before the SAP write occurs.
+When DemandIQ adjusts a replenishment order for imaging system components, the supply chain planner sees the top five demand signals that drove the adjustment, the confidence score, and a one-click override — before the SAP write occurs.

 EU AI Act Article 14 defines meaningful human oversight as a designed mechanism — a specific point in the decision flow where a named human reviews the agent's reasoning, the SHAP explanation, and the confidence score.
 In this architecture, every HITL checkpoint is a formal state in the agent state machine, with a defined entry condition, a presentation contract, a decision interface, a timeout behaviour, and an immutable audit record written before the agent proceeds.
 Article 14 is satisfied structurally, not by policy document.